DataJohann/cryptocurrencies/README.md

-# Step 3: making run.sh executable
+# Step 3: Making run.sh executable and making config.py file with your psql password